 The incredible natural environment of Parc national de l’Île-Bonaventure-et-du-Rocher‑Percé features:

-- The impressive Percé Rock found at the tip of the Gaspé Peninsula.
+- The impressive Percé Rock is found at the tip of the Gaspé Peninsula.

-- Île Bonaventure (Bonaventure Island), home to the largest migratory bird sanctuary in North America.
+- Île Bonaventure (Bonaventure Island) is home to North America’s largest migratory bird sanctuary.
 It has 11 different species of more than 200,000 breeding birds.
-Here you can see North America’s largest colony of 110,000 Northern Gannet.
+Here, you can see North America’s largest colony of 110,000 Northern gannets.

 Find out more about the park and download the Discovery Guide.

-Admire breathtaking views of Percé Rock from the Percé UNESCO Global Geopark’s suspended glass platform.
-The platform is perched 200 metres-high on the edge of a cliff.
+Admire breathtaking views of Percé Rock from the Percé UNESCO Global Geopark’s suspended glass platform perched 200 metres high on the edge of a cliff.

 Discover more about this region’s national parks and other natural sites.